dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 ## .NET Core Integration

 You need to call extension method UseAttributeBasedBuilder.
-This will register IAttributeBasedBuilder with all available attribute handlers (more on this later) and all post-builder classes.
+This will register IAttributeBasedBuilder.
+Attribute handlers and post-builders can be registered in DI container.

 ```c#
 class ReportModel